Lynch: 49ers feel 'urgency' to close Aiyuk deal

 "There's not bad blood," Lynch said.
 "Negotiations can get heated; I think it's his first time going through that, but no bad blood.
 I mean people that are here see Brandon out here, there's a lot of love and respect for the relationship we've had and continue to have and hopefully will have into the future."

-Lynch and coach Kyle Shanahan have emphasized that they believe Aiyuk is doing a good job of staying ready and there's still enough time for him to get into football shape before the Sept.
+Lynch and coach Kyle Shanahan have emphasized that they believe Aiyuk is doing a good job of staying ready and that there is still enough time for him to get into football shape before the Sept.
 9 opener against the New York Jets on "Monday Night Football."

-On Friday, Shanahan brushed aside questions about Aiyuk and potential fines, as Aiyuk had reported neck and back soreness at the start of camp.
+On Friday, Shanahan brushed aside questions about Aiyuk and potential fines, as the wide receiver had reported neck and back soreness at the start of camp.
 Those ailments can serve to help prevent him from being fined for not practicing.

 "You want every player in camp and you want every player healthy and you want to be working everything every single day," Shanahan said.
 "But that's not the reality of our league.
 That's not a reality of our situation."